jendelman/GWASpoly/README.md

 ================
 Jeffrey Endelman and Umesh Rosyara

 This R package was designed for genome-wide association studies in autopolyploids.
 A [vignette is available](https://jendelman.github.io/GWASpoly/GWASpoly.html) to illustrate the basic workflow using the potato dataset that comes with the package.
+More detailed information is available in the [package reference manual](https://jendelman.github.io/GWASpoly/GWASpoly_manual.pdf).

 If you use the package in a publication, please cite Rosyara et al. (2016) Plant Genome 9 <doi:10.3835/plantgenome2015.08.0073>